thomas-yanxin/KarmaVLM/README.md

 </a>

 # 🙏 Acknowledgement
-We would like to express our heartfelt thanks to [**InternLM**](https://github.com/InternLM/InternLM) and [**InternStudio**](https://studio.intern-ai.org.cn/) of the Shanghai Artificial Intelligence Laboratory for providing valuable technical guidance and powerful computing power support for our projects.
+We extend our sincere gratitude to [**InternLM**](https://github.com/InternLM/InternLM) and [**InternStudio**](https://studio.intern-ai.org.cn/) at the Shanghai Artificial Intelligence Laboratory for their invaluable technical guidance and robust computing power support for our projects

 ```
 @misc{liu2023llava,